dmulholl/dotfiles/readme.md

 A `backups` directory is automatically created if necessary to store copies of any files overwritten by the initialization script.

-The `dot` command acts as an interface to the installation's utility functions:
+The `dot` command provides an interface to the installation's utility functions:

     Usage: dot <command>